jerobarraco/z/code_feats/00-Syntax.md

 			*a+4	| &a+4
 		While in Z this is more explicit.
-It is a pointer until you derreference it. a+4@	| a+4# nonsense but makes mandatory to write a#+4 inc/dec
+It is a pointer until you derreference it. a+4@	| a+4# nonsense but makes mandatory to write a#+4

+	unary operands

+	inc/dec
 		a++, a--	| idem
 		--a, ++a 	| doesnt exists
+	negation
+		looks weird on z
+		not a		| a not (in z)

 ## What about Arithmetics ¿?
 In arithmetics usually [the operator stands between both operators](https://en.wikipedia.org/wiki/Infix_notation), we could change this and use something like the [polish notation](https://en.wikipedia.org/wiki/Polish_notation)